 - The city was sacked by Julius Caesar in 280 BC.

 - It is known for its white wine, specifically Orvieto Classico and Est!Est!Est!

-Don’t Miss: The Duomo - I love this church.
+The Duomo – I love this church.
 It is elegant and awe-inspiring.
-I am particularly taken by the Signorelli Chapel which underwent an extensive seven year restoration which was completed about 18 years ago.
+I am particularly taken by the Signorelli Chapel which underwent an extensive seven-year restoration which was completed about 18 years ago.
 The details in the chapel are incredible depicting the Last Judgement.
 Signorelli was greatly admired by Michelangelo.
 I think that is all the praise one needs.